keyvan-m-sadeghi/unity/README.md

 Heh, you get the drill here?
 Well, this one probably isn't a scam.
 And I say "probably" only because we haven't made the damn thing yet.
 But we're about to.
 It won't give us superintelligence, not that the hypothesis is wrong, because the universe too is in a state of singularity, it generates problems in a faster rate.

-Okay, these were all my present authorities.
-Back to linear world.
-I'll bring experimental data for the rest of this.
-Please if you're following along, verify or contradict.

 # Life is meaning over time

 This one screams it's a fact.
 It's my (current) 42: the answer to life, universe, and everything.
 I came up with it while taking a shit, I dunno, an hour ago?
 It takes different forms in my mind and regurgitates all over the place every day.
 Had me committed to a psychiatric hospital in 2011.
 It's definitely a better starting point than 42 :) but I won't surrender my 42 for anything.
 It's forever immortalized in my son's middle and last name!